BrandonTat/Foodies/README.md

 [live]: http://foodieseating.com

-Foodies is a full-stack web application inspired by Yelp, utilizing Ruby on Rails for the backend, a PostgreSQL database, and a React with Redux architectural framework for the front end.
-Foodies helps users find restaurants located within San Francisco, CA.
+Foodies is a full-stack, single page web application inspired by Yelp, utilizing Ruby on Rails for the backend, a PostgreSQL database, and a React with Redux architectural framework for the front end.
+Foodies helps users locate restaurants within San Francisco, CA.

 ![home page](readme_photos/home-page.png)